2 Samuel 24 — A king learns that worship without cost is just performance

 "I have sinned greatly in what I've done.
 Lord, please take away my guilt.
 I've been a fool."

 There's no excuse-making here.
-No "but Joab should have stopped me harder."
+No "but should have stopped me harder."
 No "everyone does this."
 Just raw confession.
 David had a gift for that — for recognizing his own failure and running toward God instead of away from him.
 It didn't undo what he'd done.
 But it mattered.

-came to David and laid out the options:
+Gad came to David and laid out the options:

 "The Lord says this: I'm giving you three choices.
 Pick one.
 Three years of famine across your land.
 Or three months of running from your enemies while they chase you down.
-Or three days of sweeping through the nation.
+Or three days of plague sweeping through the nation.
 Think carefully — and tell me what to bring back to the one who sent me."

 Three doors.
 All of them terrible.
 Every option involved suffering — not just for David, but for his people.
 That's the weight of leadership.
 Your decisions don't just affect you.

 "I'm in agony.
-But let us fall into the hand of the Lord — because his is great.
+But let us fall into the hand of the Lord — because his mercy is great.
 Don't let me fall into the hands of men."

 Think about that logic.
 David chose the option that left God in control.
 He'd rather face divine — knowing God's character, knowing his — than be at the mercy of human enemies.
 He wasn't minimizing the consequences.
 He was betting everything on who God is.